Using Azure CLI

-resource provider:
+Registered the required Azure resource provider:

-Using Azure CLI:
+# Using Azure CLI

 az provider register --namespace Microsoft.App --wait

-Using Azure PowerShell:
+# Using Azure PowerShell

 Register-AzResourceProvider -ProviderNamespace Microsoft.App

-# To check registration status after some time
+# Check registration status after some time

 (Get-AzResourceProvider -ProviderNamespace Microsoft.App).RegistrationState